mozilla/ActiveData/docs/GettingStarted.md

 		{"run":{},"repo":{},"other":{},"build":{},"action":{},"properties":{},"etl":{}
 	]}

-The `data` is in `cube` format, which is a columnar format: Each key-value pair is the name of the column, and a (multidimensional) array of values respectively.
+The `data` is in `cube` format, which is a columnar format: Each key-value pair is the name of the column, and a (multidimensional) array of values, respectively.
 This particular cube has only one output column with name "." (dot), and one dimension: Which turns out to be a complicated way to return a simple list of results.

 You can request the query result be returned in `list` form by adding `"format":"list"` to your query.